Skip to content

 Visit Payneteasy

-Gibraltar-registered white-label payment gateway and orchestration platform that has been around since 2006 — one of the older vendors in this category.
-Operating entity Pay-Net Easy Group with HQ at 34/2 Cornwall's Lane, Gibraltar GX11 1AA and a support and engineering office in Baku, Azerbaijan.
-Around 150 staff per the company's own About page; LinkedIn shows the 51-200 employee bracket.
-Buyer profile is PSPs, banks, fintechs and enterprise merchants — not direct-to-merchant single-brand operators.
-1,000+ payment connections via a single API, 150+ countries claimed (some marketing pages cite 177), PCI DSS Level 1 certified, listed on the Visa Global Registry of Service Providers for seven consecutive years, Mastercard SDP Compliant Service Provider, Google Pay authorized processor.
-Infrastructure built on Java/MySQL across two data centers — Amsterdam and Moscow — connected by a fail-safe channel.
-99.997% uptime claim.
-10M transactions/day capacity.
-The Moscow data center is a material disclosure for any operator with UKGC or MGA exposure in 2026. iGaming and sports betting are advertised verticals but no Bet365-tier client is named publicly, and there is no advertised SoftSwiss, EveryMatrix or Slotegrator platform connector.
-Direct competitive set: Akurateco, Corefy, IXOPAY, BridgerPay, Spreedly, Gr4vy.
-Closest analogue is Akurateco — both are white-label-first, both sell to PSPs, both leave regulated acquiring to the underlying connector.
+Gibraltar-registered white-label payment gateway and orchestration platform that has been around since 2006, one of the older vendors in this category.
+The operating entity is Pay-Net Easy Group, with HQ at 34/2 Cornwall's Lane, Gibraltar GX11 1AA and a support and engineering office in Baku, Azerbaijan.
+Around 150 staff per the company's own About page, while LinkedIn shows the 51-200 employee bracket.
+The buyer profile is PSPs, banks, fintechs and enterprise merchants rather than direct-to-merchant single-brand operators.
+1,000+ payment connections via a single API, 150+ countries claimed (some marketing pages cite 177), PCI DSS Level 1 certified, listed on the Visa Global Registry of Service Providers for seven consecutive years, Mastercard SDP Compliant Service Provider, and Google Pay authorized processor.
+Infrastructure is built on Java/MySQL across two data centers, Amsterdam and Moscow, connected by a fail-safe channel, with a 99.95% uptime claim (verified via Pingdom since 2022 per the company's platform page; the older 99.997% figure no longer appears on current materials) and 10M transactions/day capacity.
+The Moscow data center is a material disclosure for any operator with UKGC or MGA exposure in 2026. iGaming and sports betting are advertised verticals, but no Bet365-tier client is named publicly, and there is no advertised SoftSwiss, EveryMatrix or Slotegrator platform connector.
+The direct competitive set is Akurateco, Corefy, IXOPAY, BridgerPay, Spreedly and Gr4vy.
+The closest analogue is Akurateco: both are white-label-first, both sell to PSPs, and both leave regulated acquiring to the underlying connector.

 Quick Info